PJWalker/daggerheart/content/Rules/Proficiency.md

+---
+publish: "true"
+---
-Proficiency is most obviously used to determine the number of dice used in a [[damage roll]].
+Proficiency is used to determine the number of dice used in a [[damage roll]].
 It is usually equal to your [[Tier]], but some effects increase it further.